StefanoN98/SQL-Projects/Scripts/Silver Layer/cleansing_crm_order_item.md

 # 🧹 Data Cleansing: `crm_order_items` (Bronze ➝ Silver Layer)

-> This script performs data quality checks and cleansing operations on the `bronze.crm_order_items` table before promoting the data to the **Silver Layer**.
+> This script performs data quality checks and cleansing operations on the `silver.crm_order_items`.
-> The goal is to ensure that all records are complete, clean, and logically consistent prior to transformation and standardization.
+> The goal is to ensure that all records are complete, clean, and logically consistent.

 ---
-## Initial DDL Script to load `crm_order_items` from broze layer (no changes)
+## Initial DDL Script to load `crm_order_items` from broze layer (no structure changes)
 ```sql
 IF OBJECT_ID('silver.crm_order_items', 'U') IS NOT NULL
 	DROP TABLE silver.crm_order_items;